Marik28/simple_notes/README.md

 ## DELETE /\{note_id}

-This method is used to delete a note by given id.
-If a note was deleted successfully, returns status 204
+This method is used to delete a note.

 ## GET /\{note-id}